pkaehler/workshop_machine_learning/README.md

 # Workshop: Build your first Machine Learning model
-This workshop will show you some basics concepts of the domain `Machine Learning`
+This workshop will show you some basics of starting with `Machine Learning`

 # Structure
 ## Data